-- .
-If you currently have options to purchase 1,000 shares of Infinity Class A common stock at an exercise price of \$20.00 per share, then after the merger, you will have options to purchase 592 shares of Viacom non-voting Class B common stock at \$33.78 per share. - Q. As an Infinity stockholder, how will the merger affect me? - A. After the merger, you will own shares of Viacom non-voting Class B common stock.
-The holders of Viacom Class A common stock have all the voting rights of Viacom's currently outstanding capital stock.
-A majority of the Viacom Class A common stock is held by National Amusements, Inc. which, in turn, is controlled by Sumner M. Redstone, the Chairman and Chief Executive Officer of Viacom. - Q. Why is there no Infinity stockholder meeting about this transaction? - A. No Infinity stockholder meeting is necessary because Viacom indirectly controls sufficient shares of Infinity common stock to approve the merger by written consent and has already executed a written consent voting these shares in favor of the merger. - Q. Should I send in my stock certificates now? - A. No. After the merger is completed, Viacom will appoint an exchange agent to coordinate the exchange of your shares of Infinity Class A common stock for shares of Viacom non-voting Class B common stock.
+Q. Should I send in my stock certificates now?

+- A. No. After the merger is completed, an exchange agent appointed by Viacom will coordinate the exchange of your shares of Infinity Class A common stock for shares of Viacom non-voting Class B common stock.
 The exchange agent will send you a letter of transmittal and written instructions on how to exchange your stock certificates. - Q. When do you expect the merger to be completed? - A. We are working to complete the merger as soon as possible, but we must first satisfy the conditions to completion of the merger set forth in the merger agreement.
-We hope to complete the merger promptly after [.], 2001 - ${\tt Q.}$ What are the tax consequences of the merger to me? - A. The exchange of Infinity Class A common stock for Viacom non-voting Class B common stock is expected to be tax-free for federal income tax purposes.
+We expect to complete the merger during the first quarter of 2001. - Q. What are the tax consequences of the merger to me? - A. The exchange of Infinity Class A common stock for Viacom non-voting Class B common stock is expected to be tax-free for federal income tax purposes.
 However, you will have to pay taxes on any payments you receive for fractional shares.
-We recommend that you read carefully the complete explanation of the tax consequences of the merger on pages 54 through 55. - Q. Who can help answer my questions? - A. If you would like additional copies of this information statement/prospectus, or if you have questions about the merger, you should contact:
+We recommend that you read carefully the complete explanation of the tax consequences of the merger on pages 58 through 59. - Q. Who can help answer my questions? - A. If you would like additional copies of this proxy statement/prospectus, or if you have questions about the merger, you should contact:

-Infinity Broadcasting Corporation

-40 West 57th Street

-New York, New York 10019
+Infinity Broadcasting Corporation 40 West 57th Street New York, New York 10019 Attention: Secretary Phone Number: (212) 975-4321 or

-Attention: Secretary

-Phone Number: (212) 975-4321